andycthomas/ansible-config-mgt/README.md

 Change on 22nd June to test the webhooks and Jenkins build triggers for project12

 2nd change on 22nd June to test the webhools and Jenkins build troggers for project12

+3rd change on 22nd June to test the webhools and Jenkins build troggers for project12